MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     Tomogram with refined UMAP as inset.
 Now only the toxin particles are selected.

-Other than finding clusters that represent your protein as exlusive as possible, it is also important for optimal picking, the clusters ideally only includes the embeddings in the center of the protein.
+Other than finding clusters that represent your protein as exlusive as possible, it is also important for optimal picking, the clusters ideally only includes the embeddings in the center of the protein which is shown by the next version.

 .. admonition:: **Improved centering**